 6.5.5.3.2 After the first sentence, add the following new sentence: “Except for recycled plastics material as defined in 1.2.1, no used material other than production residues or regrind from the same manufacturing process may be used.”.

-6.5.5.3.5 Delete".
+6.5.5.3.5 Delete.

 6.5.5.4.6 After the first sentence, add the following new sentence: “Except for recycled plastics material as defined in 1.2.1, no used material other than production residues or regrind from the same manufacturing process may be used.”.